-Christiane Gruber is Chair and Professor of Islamic art in the History of Art Department at the University of Michigan, Ann Arbor.
+Christiane Gruber is Professor of Islamic art in the History of Art Department at the University of Michigan, Ann Arbor.
 Her primary field of research is Islamic book arts, paintings of the Prophet Muhammad, and Islamic ascension texts and images, about which she has written three books and edited several volumes of articles.
 She also pursues research in Islamic book arts and codicology, having authored the online catalogue of Islamic calligraphies in the Library of Congress as well as edited the volume of articles entitled The Islamic Manuscript Tradition.
 Her third field of specialization is modern Islamic visual and material culture, about which she has written half a dozen articles.
 She also has co-edited two volumes on Islamic and cross-cultural visual cultures.
 Her most recent publications include her book The Praiseworthy One: The Prophet Muhammad in Islamic Texts and Images and her edited volume The Image Debate: Figural Representation in Islam and Across the World, both published in 2019.